 This book states that when you drink a glass of milk, it actually makes the pH levels in the body acidic, which then triggers a biological correction process to neutralize the pH in the body and bring it back to balance.
 Since calcium is an excellent neutralizer, the body will pull the very same calcium that the bones need and use it to balance out the acidic effect that the milk and other animal proteins have on the body, possibly leaving you deficient in calcium.

 Best Plant Sources for Calcium

-If your living a dairy free lifestyle either by choice or by need, know that you don’t have to consume dairy to get the proper calcium your body needs.
-There are many calcium rich foods that are both dairy-free and delicious.
+If you’re living a dairy-free lifestyle either by choice or by need, know that you don’t have to consume dairy to get the proper calcium your body needs.
+There are many calcium-rich foods that are both dairy-free and delicious.
 All of which are alkalizing and low in fat.

 Dark Leafy Greens